List of Star Wars species (K–O): Karkarodon

 The Karkarodon are a race of shark-like sentients from the world of Karkaris.
 They were first introduced in Star Wars: the Clone Wars.
 The species are known to be fast swimmers, often ripping apart their enemies with their teeth.

 Kel Dor

-The Kel Dor, sometimes referred to as Kel Dorians, hail from the technological planet Dorin.
+The Kel Dor, sometimes referred to as Kel Dorians, hail from the planet Dorin.
 They require masks to protect them from oxygen-rich atmospheres and to protect their highly sensitive eyes from light.
 They are also known for their Force Sages, the Baran Do.
 One prominent Kel Dor is the Jedi Master and Council member, Plo Koon.
-Plo is not the only Kel Dor Jedi of his family.
-His niece, Sha Koon is also a Jedi, but she is not in the movies, or any of The Clone Wars episodes that aired.

 Keshiri

 The Keshiri are a near-human species from the Wild Space planet of Kesh.
 Their characteristics include purple or lavender coloured skin and hair colours which include silver and white shades.
 About five thousand years before the Battle of Yavin, a Sith starship crash landed on Kesh; the crew, who came to become known as the Lost Tribe of Sith, subsequently subjugated the Keshiri, some of whom eventually joined the Sith.
 The Keshiri were introduced in the Fate of the Jedi novels.